isa-ulisboa/greends-dms-exercises/dms_ex_11_alter_drop.md

 # Exercise 11 - ALTER, TRUNCATE and DROP (DDL statements)

-The goal of this exercise is to exercise DLL SQL statements with **ALTER**, **TRUNCATE** and **DROP** statements.
+The goal of this exercise is to exercise DDL SQL queries with **ALTER**, **TRUNCATE** and **DROP** statements.

 We will also introduce the use of **ALIASES** for columns and tables.